%load_ext dotenv

 return json.dumps(results)

-Notice the grumpy demand in our tool description: You must visit the season page to obtain an episode URL
+Notice the grumpy demand: You must visit the season page to obtain an episode URL

 .
 Just like ChatGPT likes to hallucinate journalism stories and academic papers, it loves to think it knows an episode URL just by guessing a number after the season.
 That sentence is enough to keep it in line.